-One of the many aspects we love about Geocaching, is the community of cachers.
-Geocaching Events are a great way for geocachers from all over the world get together for a long weekend filled with stories and adventures.
+One of the many aspects we love about Geocaching is the community of cachers and Geocaching Events.
+Geocaching Events are a great way for geocachers from all over the world to get together for a long weekend filled with stories and adventures.
 Besides meeting other fun-loving cachers, geocaching events are a great way to expand on your geocaching knowledge and skills.
-There are many different themed mega events all over the world for geocachers; so wherever you are traveling, you can look up events near you for a fun filled weekend of geocaching.
+There are many different themed mega-events all over the world for geocachers; so wherever you are traveling, you can look up events near you for a fun-filled weekend of geocaching.

 **A Mega-Event cache is an Event Cache that is attended by 500+ people.
 Mega-Events offer geocachers a day of planned activities, and there are often several days of additional activities surrounding the Mega-Event.
 These large events attract geocachers from all over the world and are often held annually.

 Liz and I attended our first Mega Event a couple of years ago, GeoWoodstock X in Sellersburg, IN.
 We had attended several local events in Atlanta but were ready to expand our geocaching network (and throw in a road trip adventure).
 So we packed up the car with our camping gear and made the journey to Sellersburg, IN (just north of Louisville, KY).
 After researching the past history of the GeoWoodstock events from all over the country, we knew this was going to be a huge event!
 We didn’t know what we were getting ourselves into, but after the event weekend was over, we were so glad that we decided to leap in with both feet.

 What to Expect from a Geocaching Mega Event